Open-Systems-Pharmacology/Suite/README.md

 ### Qualification framework

 The qualification framework enables an automated validation of various scenarios (use-cases) supported by the OSP platform.
 This technical framework is used, for example, to release, in full confidence, a new version of the OSP Suite by verifying automatically that an ever-growing list of scenarios is performing as expected.
-Qualification framework is described in detail [he‌re](../part-5/qualification.md).
+Qualification framework is described in detail [here](https://docs.open-systems-pharmacology.org/shared-tools-and-example-workflows/qualification).

 ### Validation and automation tools

 Validation and automation tools include for example:

 * **Installation Validator**: enables "1-Click" validation of the OSP Suite installation on a target computer.
 The validation is performed by execution of the predefined set of simulation scenarios and comparison of the simulated results with the (validated) reference values.
-* **Command Line Interface** (*CLI*): allows batch processing of multiple projects in PK-Sim and is described in [Command Line Interface - CLI](../part-3/pk-sim-command-line-interface.md).
+* **Command Line Interface** (*CLI*): allows batch processing of multiple projects in PK-Sim and is described in [Command Line Interface - CLI](https://docs.open-systems-pharmacology.org/working-with-pk-sim/pk-sim-documentation/pk-sim-command-line-interface).

-### Toolboxes‌
+### Toolboxes

 The MoBi® toolbox for R is an interface to the common statistical computing environment.
 Basically, the R-toolbox can be used to access and modify model parameters as well as to execute simulations and retrieve results.
 That way, the R-toolbox can be used to script or code batch simulations, analysis tasks, or customized workflows to any complexity.
 Results can be visualized using the options available in the respective environment.
-The MoBi® toolbox for R is described in detail in [R documentation](../part-6/introduction-ospsuite.md).
+The MoBi® toolbox for R is described in detail in [R documentation](https://docs.open-systems-pharmacology.org/working-with-r/r-introduction).

 **OSP Qualification Framework and MoBi® toolbox for R are not included into the main OSP Suite setup and must be installed separately.
 Installation instructions are provided in the documentation of the tools.**